Creamy Ranch Mashed Potatoes

 This post first appeared on Savory Experiments where I’m a contributor.

-Mashed potatoes are a staple dish that are often served with meals like roast beef or turkey.
+Mashed potatoes are a staple dish that are often served with meals like roast beef, turkey, or classic dishes like a savory Lipton Meatloaf Recipe.
 They seem to be the one dish that is on the table at any family gathering, at least they always have been at mine.

 The problem with mashed potatoes is that unless you have a rich, savory gravy to top them with they can be boring.

-These creamy ranch mashed potatoes, however, have so much flavour that they are fantastic just the way they are.
-There is no need for extra gravy or sauce, making them a great side dish for any meal.
+These creamy ranch mashed potatoes, however, have so much flavor that they are fantastic just the way they are.
+There is no need for extra gravy or sauce, making them a great side dish for any meal, especially some crispy Southern Baked Chicken.

 The secret to these homemade creamy ranch mashed potatoes is in the ingredients.
 The potatoes are made extra creamy by using real butter and sour cream.
 Not only does the sour cream make these potatoes extra fluffy, but it adds a tangy flavor that helps balance the richness of the butter and ranch.